jezztify/PoE-Pvt-League-Ranker-Overlay/pplro-electronjs/electronjs-DEVNOTES.md

 * when handling promises: when you are expecting a promise to be returned, use a setTimeout function to handle it then <do something>

-* menubar functions can use ipc.emit() to trigger ipc events
+* menubar functions can use ipcRenderer.emit() to trigger ipc events

 * ipcRenderer should only focus on data retrieval and presentation